majn/telegram-purple/README.md

     - Fix error in incoming message handling that caused segmentation faults
     - Fix failing audio and video transfers
-    - Mark messages read on other devices as 'deferred' to avoid needless notifications
     - Improved buddy list handling (should avoid "unknown" contacts popping up)
     - Many small issues (see commit history)
     - Fix issues that caused audio and video downloads to not have a proper file ending